m0ru/bak/02a_state_of_the_art.md

 ### Model-View-Controller {#sec:mvc}

 Model-View-Controller (MVC) is perhaps the most widely used architectural pattern for front-end programming.
-It was first introduced in the 70s at the Palo Alto Research Center [@ReenskaugThingModelViewEditor1979] and first formally published by @KrasnerCookbookUsingModelview1988.
+It was first introduced in the 70s at the Palo Alto Research Center [@ReenskaugThingModelViewEditor1979] and first formally published by G. E. Krasner and S. T. Pop [@KrasnerCookbookUsingModelview1988].
 As it is still widely used and Angular's MVC ([@sec:angular-mvc]) is a variant thereof it shall be shortly described here for the sake of completeness.
 The pattern mainly consists of three types of building blocks (as can also be seen in figure [@fig:mvc]):

 - **Controllers** contain the lion's share of the business logic.
 User input gets handled by them and they query the model.
 Depending on these two information sources they decide what changes to make to the model.
 Usually there is one controller per view and vice-versa.
 - **Models** hold the application's state and make sure it is consistent.
 If something in the data changes, it notifies views and controllers depending on it.
 These notifications can be parametrized, telling the dependents what changed.